Avenues-Creative-Computation/cs2-setup-assignment/README.md

 - [ ] In Visual Studio, click on the Source Control tab on the sidebar.
 You will see a place to enter a message and a list of the changes you have made since cloning the repository or since your last commit.
 - [ ] Next to your file `add2.py` click the `+` button to "stage" the changes in that file.
 - [ ] In the message box, type `Completed assignment`
-- [ ] Press the `Commit` button.
-Your changes are now saved in the version history on your computer, but have **NOT** been pushed to GitHub.
+- [ ] Click the dropdown menu next to the `Commit` button and select `Commit & Push`.
+Your changes are now saved in the version history on your computer, and have been pushed to GitHub.

-- [ ] Click on the `•••` menu at the top of the source control sidebar.
-Select `Pull, Push` then `Push`.
-This will upload your committed changes to the remote GitHub repository and notify me that you have submitted the assignment.
-You can also **push** from the command palette by pressing `command+shift+p`, typing `push`, then selecting `Git: Push`.
+Note, if you are not ready to submit your assignment or project but you want to save your progress in the version history on your computer, *a very good practice*, you can press `Commit` without pushing.
+But note that you must **push** your changes to GitHub for me to see your work.

 ## 📚  Resources